Humoresques (Dvořák): "Passengers will please refrain..."

-In the United States, Dvořák's Humoresque No. 7 became the setting for a series of mildly scatological humorous verses, regarding passenger train toilets, beginning: "Passengers will please refrain from flushing toilets while the train is standing ..."
+In the United States, Dvořák's Humoresque Number 7 became the setting for a series of mildly scatological humorous verses, regarding passenger train toilets, beginning: "Passengers will please refrain from flushing toilets while the train is standing in the station ..."
 The tune together with these words has achieved the status of a "traditional" folk song, often entitled simply "Humoresque".
 As with all folk art, there are many variations and innumerable verses, often describing troublesome bathroom predicaments and unlikely solutions.

 A 1989 letter published in the Orlando Sentinel refers to it: "The story of Amtrak waste disposal brings to mind an amusing song of 40 to 50 years ago.
 I have no idea who wrote the lyrics but they were sung to the tune of Dvorak's Humoresque."
 This dating is consistent with the song's mention in a 1941 novel.
 A 2008 memoir of 1930s life on a Carolina plantation describes a railroad trip in a Pullman car and notes: "A sign over the toilet contained a memorable warning, and all of us children sang its words to the melody of Dvorak's Humoresque."

 Supreme Court Justice William O. Douglas claimed that he and Yale law professor Thurman Arnold were the first to combine the humorous lyrics with Dvořák's music.
 Ed Cray wrote, "Sometime in the early 1930s, according to his autobiography, Go East, Young Man, William O. Douglas and fellow Yale law school professor Thurman Arnold were riding the New Haven Railroad and were inspired by a sign in the toilet.
 'Thurman and I got the idea of putting these memorable words to music, and Thurman quickly came up with the musical refrain from Humoresque.
 According to this source, the actual wording of the train restroom placard was "Passengers will please refrain from flushing toilets while the train is standing in or passing through a station".